 - Understand your target audience’s needs and values.
 Customers will perceive your company in a good way if you solve their problems and strike their positive emotions.
 Consequently, you need to identify their pains and use this knowledge in product development and promotion.
 Emotional needs and values are also very important.
 According to Zendesk, 63 percent of people want to buy from socially responsible companies.

 - Provide excellent customer support.
-According to Microsoft, 90% of representatives use customer service as a factor in deciding whether or not to do business with a company.
+Representatives use customer service as a factor in deciding whether or not to do business with a company.
 Client support is an integral part of the service.
 Your support team should answer the questions fastly and clearly, be positive and polite.
 You can also save time on answering FAQs by using chatbots from SendPulse.

 - Build a customer-centric culture.
 Providing positive emotions should be one of the main values of your company.
 Start from the top managers and gradually teach all your employees to focus on clients’ perceptions.
 Value your team, and they will transmit this attitude to the customers.
 To increase collaboration, make communication easier, and streamline operations try CRM from Sendpulse.

 - Share positive customer feedback on your social media.
 Firstly, according to Oberlo, 89% of people read reviews before purchasing, and 79% of users trust online reviews as much as personal recommendations.
-It makes positive customer feedback a powerful tool to persuade potential clients to buy your product.
-Secondly, sharing customer feedback will motivate people to create more UGC content connected with your company and promote it by word-of-mouth.
+Positive customer feedback is a powerful tool to persuade potential clients to buy your product.
+Secondly, sharing customer feedback will motivate people to create more UGC content connected with your company and promote it through word-of-mouth.

 - Stay consistent in all aspects.
-To make users feel that your company has strong values, you need to transmit them constantly.
+To make users feel that your company has strong values, you must constantly transmit them.
 People positively perceive brands that provide a pleasant experience in all aspects.
 Deliver the same messages through your branding, marketing, and customer service.
 Do not forget that your company should share the same values as your audience is.

 Now you know how to work with customer perception and improve the way they perceive your company.
 Let’s go further and discover how to measure this metric.